tembooo/Torque_2FG_v3/README.md

 | **Linear**        | 2865.72 | 53.53 | 37.31 | 0.98092 |
 | **Polynomial**    | 968.98  | 31.13 | 18.84 | 0.99355 |
-but the performance of the HistGBR still is better and we used the optuna as well but result is not good.
+but the performance of the HistGBR still is better and we used the optuna as well but result is not good. so based on this result I decided to establish new neural network (Mlp) I hope that would be better result.

-# Part three optuna to find the best hyper parameters.
+# Part 3.2 optuna to find the best hyper parameters.

 Best Hyperparameters (Optuna)